Slitting PP、PS、PC and ABS Sheet for Carrier Tape: Material Challenges, Blade Selection, and Machine Requirements

 Stable tension, full reel length Keeps the web steady at the blade Slit width drifts; pockets go out of spec

-Precise blade positioning 40+ blades across 640 mm must all hold their position Width error in outer lanes
+Precise blade positioning 40+ blades across the full web width, each requiring precise positioning.
+Width error in outer lanes

 Clean rewind end-face Reel must unwind straight into the embossing press Strip tracks sideways; line stops at embosser